Neurrone/beets-audible/readme.md

      - /plugins/audible # point this to the directory which contains audible.py

    audible:
+     # if the number of files in the book is the same as the number of chapters from Audible,
+     # attempt to match each file to an audible chapter
+     match_chapters: true
      source_weight: 0.0 # disable the source_weight penalty
      fetch_art: true # whether to retrieve cover art